overthink/pbe/_posts/2014-06-30-sneakythrow-avoid-checked-exceptions.markdown

 Nothing is erased and we get bytecode with the `checkcast` that leads to our `ClassCastException`.

 Now, when would be a good time to use `sneakyRethrow`?
-For the most part you don't want to use it.
-Don't use it.
+Don't use it!
 You agreed to use Java, pay the tax and do the right thing with checked exceptions.
-Ok, this code still exists though, so people are using it for something.
+But then why has this code shown up in various respected Java projects?
 The one use case where `sneakyRethrow` seems to be accepted is when you catch `Throwable` (i.e. the most generic type of exception), do a bit of cleanup, then want to rethrow the `Throwable` as its most specific type.
 It's well explained in this [Android platform code](https://android.googlesource.com/platform/libcore/+/jb-mr2-release/luni/src/main/java/libcore/util/SneakyThrow.java).
 I'll reproduce here for posterity: